shakaran/shakaran/README.md

 ### Hi there 👋
 Do you like my work?
-I am a Senior Backend Freelancer & Syadmin, you can hire me, open a issue for contact me!
+I am a Senior Backend Freelancer & Sysadmin, you can hire me, open a issue for contact me!

-Additionally you could be interested in check or hire me through my [Upwork profile](https://www.upwork.com/fl/angelguzmanmaeso#/) or [Malt Profile](https://www.malt.es/profile/angelguzmanmaeso)
+Additionally you could be interested in check or hire me through my [Upwork profile](https://www.upwork.com/fl/angelguzmanmaeso#/) or [Malt Profile](https://www.malt.es/profile/angelguzmanmaeso) or [Shakers profile](https://www.shakersworks.com/)

-So far until I am writing this lines, around 230+ jobs performed in last 8 years (only via Upwork) and 45+ in Malt platform, overall 11500+ hours of work.
+So far until I am writing this lines, around 230+ jobs performed in last 8 years (only via Upwork) and 80+ in Malt platform, overall 11500+ hours of work.

 You can check the public feedback from other clients and portfolio from that jobs.